MancheteBravo/BICHE/README.md

 This is a frankenstein algorithm based on the DQN tutorial on the pytorch website that plays cartpole using only the screen inputs, the keras AI that plays flappy birds, SethBling's mari/o and mariflow alroithms and SerpentAI's magnificent framework.

+When I wanted to try this, I found a lot of tutorials assumed that you knew a lot more than you actulally do.
+The object here is to try to be as transparent as I can be.
+If you have any questions or commentaries please feel free to communicate with me.

 RIGHT NOW IT DOESN'T PICKLE WHAT IT HAS LEARNED

 Also, I haven't finished tweeking the reward system.